facultyai/dash-bootstrap-components/docs/components_page/components/index.md

 {{example:components/badge/simple.py:badge}}

+When code snippets are included in the description to explain a particular behaviour, this will only include the python version for brevity.
+So for example, it may talk about including `is_open=True` which is valid in python, but would need translating to `is_open=TRUE` in R or `is_open=true` in Julia.
+If you are using R or Julia, we strongly suggest looking at the given examples if you are unsure how to translate the code provided in the description.

 ## Adding the snippets to your app

 Note that the contents of each snippet **do not by themselves constitute a working app**.
 We generally omit boilerplate code such as standard imports and instantiation of the app.
 In the above example you would additionally need to: